GrumpyOldTroll/ietf-ambi/draft-jholland-mboned-ambi.md

 ###Overview

 An anchor message provides the information that makes it possible to associate the manifests with the data packets they authenticate.
 ID values that appear as text integers in the anchor message also appear in the manifest binary data, with the anchor message providing context on how to interpret the values.

 An anchor message MAY be discovered and transmitted by any means which provides adequate source authentication and data integrity to meet the security needs of the receiver.

 In order to support middle-box authentication, it is RECOMMENDED that senders arrange to distribute anchor messages according to the method outlined in
 {{anchor-bootstrap}}.

 ###DNS-based Anchor URI Bootstrap {#anchor-bootstrap}

+This document defines a new DNS resource record (RR) to communicate a URI for an AMBI anchor message to remote receivers of the sender's traffic, so they can use it to authenticate traffic from the sender.

+The sender is the owner of the RR, and configures the zone so that it contains an RR that provides a URI that can provide secure delivery of the an anchor message appropriate to authenticate all the sender's multicast traffic.

+This mechanism only works for source-specific multicast (SSM) channels.
+The source address of the (S,G) is reversed and used as an index into one of the reverse mapping trees (in-addr.arpa for IPv4, as described in Section 3.5 of
+{{RFC1035}}, or ip6.arpa for IPv6, as described in Section 2.5 of {{RFC3596}}).

-When a middle box tries to process a join for a specific source, if it is configured to perform authentication on SSM multicast channels it can forward, it SHOULD make a DNS request for ambi.(reverse-source-ip).ip6.arpa or ambi.(reverse-source-ip).in-addr.arpa, for IPv6 or IPv4 source addresses.
+When a middle box or receiver processes a join for a new source, if it is configured to perform authentication on SSM multicast channels it can forward, the middle box can discover a URI to obtain the anchor message by issuing a DNS request for the AMBI record of the reverse IP of the source of the (S,G), then fetch the contents of the resulting URI, validate it, and use it to authenticate traffic from the source.

-When AMBI is provided to authenticate traffic from this source IP, this domain name SHOULD be configured with a TXT field which contains a URI that can be used to securely fetch an anchor message that describes all the AMBI- authenticatable traffic from this source IP.

-Other methods MAY be used to discover and transfer an anchor message.
-The description of alternate methods is out of scope for this document.

 TBD: consider breaking up anchor message to avoid large, frequently changing anchors for sources with many groups.